shruti230101/MicroservicesUsingDockerKubernetes/README.md

 - Observability and monitoring of microservices
 - Microservices Security

-Pre-requisites:
-- Good understanding on Java and Spring concepts
-- Basic understanding on SpringBoot & REST services is a bonus but not mandatory

 Maven Commands used:
 - "mvn clean install -Dmaven.test.skip=true" ---> To generate a jar inside target folder
 - "mvn spring-boot:run"	---> To start a springboot maven project